in-the-keyhole/khs-trouble-maker/README.md

 `NOTE:` Trouble Maker client servlet implementation can be found at [THIS](https://github.com/in-the-keyhole/khs-trouble-maker-client) repo.

 ####Dashboard
 The Trouble Maker Dashboard has and event log and also allows services to be selected and killed on demand, and also invoke other trouble making issues against these services.
+NOTE: Dashboard defaults to and discovers services from a local instance of `Eureka`.

 ![](/img/trouble-screen.png)